 What makes their camera different is that it can capture and count the very smallest form of light particle: the photon.
 Photons are invisible to the human eye; we can see only continuous beams of photons, like those used in laser pointers.
 But MegaX can film the trajectories of individual photons in rays of light.
 When shown in video form, they look like shooting stars.
 “We had to slow the film speed by a factor of 300 million to see individual photons move,” says Charbon.

 But there’s more to it.
 MegaX is extremely fast and can take up to 24,000 images per second; in comparison, movies are filmed at 24 images per second.
-MegaX also has three other important advantages: it has a very large dynamic range, can produce 3D representations and can perform in-depth segmentations of those representations – all at the same time.
+MegaX also has three other important advantages: it has a very large dynamic range, can produce 3D representations, and can perform in-depth segmentation of those representations – all at the same time.
 “Thanks to its high resolution and advanced detection capabilities,” says Charbon, “MegaX could be used in applications that incorporate virtual and augmented reality.”

 Reconstructing 3D images

 So how exactly does the camera work?
 “It captures individual photons and converts them into electric signals that are stored in a digital memory system,” says Charbon.
 The process of capturing photons takes just one nanosecond, or 1×10-9 seconds.
 The camera can also detect exactly when a photon hits a sensor and measure how much time it took for the photon to travel between the object that emitted it and the camera, and therefore calculate that distance.
 “That time is called the flight time,” explains Charbon.
 “The ability to calculate it, and to capture a million pixels simultaneously, is what lets the camera generate 3D images very quickly.”